- Adjunct Professor in the Program of Biological Sciences, Northwestern University

 Pleurocarpous mosses (traditionally defined as having short, lateral reproductive branches), Hypnanae, comprise the most speciose lineage of mosses, a result of an explosive radiation during the Jurassic, at a time when flowering plants began to dominate many terrestrial environments.
 Repeated, multi-directional habitat transitions occurred as this group evolved (e.g. terrestrial to epiphytic), leading to the loss of morphological synapomorphies that may be used to circumscribe groups.
 Furthermore, phylogenetic analyses based on targeted gene sequencing have been unable to resolve many relationships, including those along the backbone, within the pleurocarps.
-To address this lack of resolution, we will use transcriptome sequencing and gene enrichment through solution-based hybridization to sequence organellar genomes, and hundreds of low-copy nuclear genes for phylogenetic analyses.
-Additionally, the transcriptome sequences of over 100 mosses will be used to determine the distribution of polyploidy events throughout the evolutionary history of mosses, and to characterize how these events may be related to diversification and habitat shifts.
+To address this lack of resolution, we have used transcriptome sequencing and target enrichment (HybSeq) to reconstruct the phylogeny of pleurocarps using hundreds of genes for hundreds of species.
+Transcriptome sequences of over 100 mosses were also generated to determine the distribution of gene or genome duplication events throughout the evolutionary history of mosses, and to characterize how these events may be related to diversification and habitat shifts.
 This project is in collaboration with Bernard Goffinet (University of Connecticut) and Jon Shaw (Duke University).
 (NSF Award DEB-1239992)